tom-seddon/basic_editor/pres/README.md

 ## `BET2`

-Looks to be related to `BET.
+Looks to be based on BET.

 `-` lines are from BET and `+` lines are from BET2.